ScionResearch/genomesizeR/paper/paper.md

 This R package provides three statistical methods for genome size prediction of a given taxon, or group of taxa.
 A straightforward 'weighted mean' method identifies the closest taxa with available genome size information in the taxonomic tree, and averages their genome sizes using weights based on taxonomic distance.
 A frequentist random effect model uses nested genus and family information to output genome size estimates.
 Finally, a third option provides predictions from a distributional Bayesian multilevel model which uses taxonomic information from genus all the way to superkingdom, therefore providing estimates and uncertainty bounds even for under-represented taxa.

 `genomesizeR` retrieves the taxonomic classification of input queries, estimates the genome size of each query, and provides 95% confidence intervals for each estimate.
-Several plotting functions are also provided to visualise the results.
+Some plotting functions are also provided to visualise the results.

 # Statement of need